anneyang0060/OGAM/README.md

 3. Run the R scripts ***simulation1.R*** and ***simulation2.R*** which will load the constants for bandwidths  and call functions in the folder ***FNS*** to compute the integrated mean square errors of the online and batch estimates as well as computing times.
 The corresponding results will be stored in the directory ***res/sim1*** and directory ***res/sim2***.
 5. Run the R scripts ***simu_figplot.R*** to generate **Figure 4-7**.

-As the bandwidth selection is not our focus, all procedures of estimating the constants for bandwidths in the simulations and data applications are collected in the R script ***supp-bandwidth_selection.R***.
-The corresponding results are stored in the directory *res*.
-One can load them directly when reproducing the numerical experiments.

 #### Simulation 3

 The R script ***Compare_Code/simuscript.R*** contains the code to compute the integrated mean square errors of different online nonparametric methods in the degenerated one-dimensional case.